tal-hason/argocd-plugin-generator/GitOps/Application/README.md

 Below is a table of each value used to configure this chart.

-You must change the `build.uri`, `build.ref` and `build.startupProject` to refer to your own application.
-`build.imageStreamTag.name` must be set to match the .NET version used by your application.

 | Value | Description | Default | Additional Information |
 | ----- | ----------- | ------- | ---------------------- |